alejandroh3005/exoneree-project/misc/meta/summer plan.md

 **Alejandro** corrected the feature engineering script to now remove an invalid observation (Anthony Gayle).

 **Alejandro** compared groups of race, adjusting for offense.
-He created a table for sample size and years served, and plots for age distributions, as well as longitudinal plots to visual how difference behave throughout time.
+He created a table for sample size and years served, and plots for age distributions.

+# August 12

+**Alejandro** completed functions to illustrate in multiple forms the distribution of years spent incarcerated and convicted, by offense and race.